structured-query-language/structured-query-language.github.io/correlated-pattern-definitions-and-MATCH_RECOGNIZE.md

 # Correlated pattern definitions and Snowflake's MATCH_RECOGNIZE
-Snowflake currently does not support Correlated pattern definition in MATCH_RECOGNIZE.
+Snowflake currently does not support Correlated pattern definition in `MATCH_RECOGNIZE`.
 You will get the following error message:

-`Unsupported feature 'Correlated pattern definitions'.`
+ERROR: `Unsupported feature 'Correlated pattern definitions'.`

 ```sql
 select * from order_customer